transfairs/referer-by-domain/README.md

 ## 🚀 Future Improvements

-- Support complex per-domain rules (wildcards, regex).
+- Support complex domain rules (wildcards inside domain name, regex).
-- Potential switch to Manifest V3 when Firefox support stabilises.
+- Auto-reload of tabs on rule change
+- Dark Mode for all screens

 ---

 ## 🤝 Contributing

-We welcome contributions to improve the add-on.
+Feedback, bug reports and pull requests are welcome.
-If you find any issues or have suggestions, feel free to open an issue or submit a pull request.
+Feel free to open an <a href="https://github.com/transfairs/referer-by-domain/issues">issue or contribute directly.

 ---

 ## 📜 License

 This project is open-source and licensed under the **GNU General Public License v3.0**.

-For more details, see the [LICENSE](LICENSE) file.
+See the [LICENSE](LICENSE) file for details.